MileHacker Logo

 Kosher Food

-Kosher meals are not widely available.
+Food that follows jewish dietary laws is not widely available.
 Travelers requiring it should plan accordingly, perhaps bringing packaged items.

-Special arrangements with hotels may be necessary.
+Special arrangements with hotels might be needed.

 Allergen Awareness